In “The Stream,” Boyle and his team get jumped in Kathmandu by a crew who may work for the Chinese.

 The Bedouin stood near a paratha stall on an alley within sight of the Chandni Chowk.
 The market was crowded, and pedestrians jostled him regularly.
 It didn’t bother him.
 He had once lived near here, in Delhi.
 He knew it well.
 This was a homecoming of sorts.
 But he wasn’t there to lose himself in nostalgia.
 He needed information.
 He figured his contacts in the Research and Analysis Wing might have something for him.
 Probably not much—nobody had much—but he could aggregate his many tidbits into a substantial meal.

 His contact was already late.
 That made the Bedouin nervous.
 His people worshipped at punctuality’s altar.
 He leaned against the wall and swallowed his reservations along with a bite of paratha.
 He needed to find the connections, find something that lived close enough to the truth that he could navigate the rest of the way.

 He did not know the man who moved toward him through the crowd, but he knew that man came for him.
 The Bedouin knew this.
 Asian featured, the man’s long coat likely hid weapons—guns, knives, or both.
 The Bedouin saw the man’s intention, he saw it clear.

 This man had come to kill the Bedouin.

 Curiosity made the Bedouin await the man, that same curiosity that made him do so many foolish things.

 Their eyes met.
 The man—the Bedouin saw the name Tashi—paused.
 The Bedouin smiled.
 The man named Tashi glanced around.
 The first look, the Bedouin read as the search.
 The second look gave away his two back-ups.
-Two groups of four men each, one to each side of Tashi, marked themselves with their subtle reactions.
+Two groups with four men each, one group on each side of Tashi, marked themselves with their subtle reactions.